-Dr. Kristina A. Diekmann is the Bill Daniels Professor of Business Ethics and a Professor of Management in the David Eccles School of Business at the University of Utah.
+Dr. Kristina A. Diekmann is Chair of the Department of Management, Professor of Management and David Eccles Professor of Business Ethics in the David Eccles School of Business at the University of Utah.
 Prior to joining the faculty at the University of Utah, she was an assistant professor at the University of Notre Dame.
 She received an A.B. degree in psychology from Harvard College and M.S. and Ph.D. degrees in organizational behavior from the Kellogg Graduate School of Management at Northwestern University.
 Prior to graduate school, she worked in investment banking at Merrill Lynch Capital Markets in New York City.
 Dr. Diekmann's research investigates how individuals behave in organizations, with a focus on fairness and ethics, negotiation, social perception, and impression management.
 She is interested in understanding the numerous errors in judgment individuals systematically make and how these errors result in negative outcomes.
 In particular, she is interested in the misperceptions individuals have of others and how these misperceptions lead to self-defeating behaviors.
-She has published articles in several refereed journals, such as, Academy of Management Journal, Journal of Personality and Social Psychology, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, American Sociological Review, and others.
+She has published articles in numerous refereed journals, such as, Academy of Management Journal, Journal of Personality and Social Psychology, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, American Sociological Review, Organization Science, and others.
 At the University of Utah, Dr. Diekmann teaches several MBA and executive MBA classes on negotiation, teams, and organizational behavior.
 She has also taught numerous executive seminars on negotiation and teams at the University of Utah, University of Notre Dame, and Kellogg Graduate School of Management.